Book

 Overview

-This is a memoir about what it costs to live as someone other than yourself, and what it takes to find your way back.
 What follows is fifteen months of travel across four continents, and the kind of reckoning that no itinerary can prepare you for.
 Object in Motion is not a travel memoir about finding yourself abroad.
 It is a literary memoir about what happens when you run out of places to run to, and have to turn around and face what you've been carrying.
+This is a memoir about what it costs to live as someone other than yourself, and what it takes to find your way back.

 Clara Ritger is a clear-eyed and often darkly funny narrator of her own unraveling.
 She does not present herself as a victim of circumstances so much as a woman who, for most of her adult life, could not see that circumstances were something she had any power over.
 The memoir tracks the slow, nonlinear, genuinely difficult process of that vision changing — in therapy, in meditation halls, on cross-country drives, in yoga sanctuaries where she finally lets herself feel the rage she has been swallowing since childhood.
-When she heals — and she does heal, measurably, bodily — it is not because she found the right doctor.
-It is because she learned to listen to what her body had been trying to tell her all along, and did the emotional work that made it possible to find peace within.
-The healing is not clean or complete.
-The family does not reconcile.
-The men do not learn their lessons.
-But Clara chooses herself anyway — not because everything worked out, but because she finally decided she was worth choosing.
+When she heals — and she does, measurably, heal — it is not because she found the right doctor or diagnosis.
+It is because she learned to listen to what her body had been trying to tell her all along.

 Object in Motion is also a work of ideas.
 As Clara travels and heals, the memoir widens its lens — into the nature of the inner critic and how to stop fighting it, into what love actually is and where it comes from, into the relationship between attention and happiness, into death as the reminder that life was always about the journey rather than the destination.
 These are not detours from the personal story.
-They are what the personal story earns — hard-won thinking from someone who has gone far enough into the darkness to have something real to say about the light.
+They are what the personal story earns — hard-won wisdom from someone who has gone far enough into the darkness to have something real to say about the light.

 At its core, this is a book about the search for home — which turns out not to be a place, a relationship, a career, or a body that finally stops hurting, but a quality of presence.
 The capacity to be in your own life, in your own body, on your own terms.
-Clara ends the book not with answers but with that capacity — and with the understanding that it is something she will have to choose, again and again, for the rest of her life, even if it means walking alone.
+Clara ends the book not with answers but with that capacity — and with the understanding that it is something she will have to choose, again and again, for the rest of her life.
+Even if it means walking alone.

 What I Said When People Asked Why